National Alcohol Screening Day: Improving Health

 You might find that you need to drink more than before to get the same intended effect after drinking more often.
 Additionally, you may continue to drink despite the behavior causing interference with your family life or professional obligations.

-Care of your well-being
+Care for your well-being each day

 Stress and traumatic events can increase the risk of alcohol use disorder and alcohol misuse.
 With this in mind, it may be vital to use self-care, employ stress management, and establish healthy coping skills when dealing with life's stressors.